Superlópez (2018 film): Plot

 Ágata kidnaps Jaime and Luisa.
-López manages to rescue them and they go to the house of the parents of López.
-There Ágata attacks them with a giant mecha robot.
+López manages to rescue them and they go to López's Earth parents's house.
+There, Ágata attacks them with a giant mecha robot.
 López's father distracts Ágata by firing a shotgun at her before being sucked into the mech's vacuum, while López attempts to put on his suit despite the hot weather.
-With the help of his parents and friends, he finally embraces his abilities to become Superlópez and takes on the robot. Ágata sucks him in, only to push him out and cause him to land within Camp Nou during a match between F.C.
-Barcelona and Villareal CF. Juan rips out the goal net but misaims and tosses it at his Earth mother. Ágata captures her, before stamping López into the ground.
-Before she tries to kill him via buzzsaw, Jamie distracts her, while Luisa drives the López's truck.
+With the help of his parents and friends, he finally embraces his abilities to become Superlópez and takes on the robot. Ágata sucks him in, only to push him out and cause him to crash at Camp Nou during a match between F.C.
+Barcelona and Villarreal CF. Juan rips out the goal net but misaims and tosses it at his Earth mother. Ágata captures her, before stamping López into the ground.
+Before she tries to kill him by buzzsaw, Jamie distracts her, while Luisa drives the López's truck.
 Regaining consciousness over Luisa's cries, López uses his ice breath on the windshield and pushes it into the pool as the mech trips over the Lópezes's truck.
 López's adoptive parents and Jamie come out of the pool safe, followed by Ágata.
 López's adoptive mother reminds him that his home planet is still waiting for his help, before he tells her to not worry as he has a plan.

 Days later, Skorba's spaceship returns to Chitón with Ágata, carrying the man from the park who everyone believed as "Juan", and appoints him as the planet's new leader.
-Back on Earth, Juan now becomes a proper superhero, much to the disdain of the press and general public.
-Luisa and López start dating, while the latter points towards the man who called him Superlópez before he teleports away, leaving behind a pacifier.
+Back on Earth, Juan becomes a proper superhero, much to the disdain of the press and general public.
+Luisa and López start dating, while López points at the man who called him Superlópez before he teleports away, leaving behind a pacifier.